polterguy/polterguy.github.io/workflows/index.md

 A workflow is a chained collection of actions, where each action can produce output, that consecutive actions can consume as input.
 The most famous example of a workflow system is probably MWF, or Microsoft Workflow Foundation.

-Magic implements workflows using [Hyperlambda](/hyperlambda/), which largely eliminates the need to visualise workflows using charts, and allows the user to use the source code as the primary means to edit and maintain the workflow.
+Magic implements workflows using [Hyperlambda](/hyperlambda/), which largely eliminates the need to visualise workflows using a graphical user interface, and allows the user to use the source code as the primary means to edit and maintain the workflow.
+This is only possible by completely dropping the idea of using XML and JSON as _"your workflow description language"_.

+To understand the above point, try to compare a Hyperlambda Workflow file with the equivalent XML-based workflow file.
+The Hyperlambda file is easily understood, while its XML equivalent is roughly as readable as machine code instructions.
 Watch the following video to understand how such workflows are built.

 <iframe style="margin-left: auto; margin-right: auto; width: 560px; max-with: 100%; display: block;" width="560" height="315" src="https://www.youtube.com/embed/ITz1ASqsWoM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>